Ottoman Tunisia: Mediterranean rivalries

-In 1516, Aruj and his brother Khayr al-Din, accompanied by Turkish soldiers, ventured further west to Algiers, where they seized control from the shaykh of the Tha'aliba tribe, who had made a treaty with Spain.
+In 1516, the brothers, accompanied by Turkish soldiers, ventured further west to Algiers, where they seized control from the shaykh of the Tha'aliba tribe, who had made a treaty with Spain.
 Through political machinations, which involved the elimination of the tribal chief and later 22 notables, control of Algiers fell into the hands of the Barbarossa brothers.
 The Turkish siblings were already allies of the Ottoman Empire.
 In 1518, during an assault led by Aruj against Tlemcen, which was then under the control of a Spanish ally since 1511, Aruj was killed by Muslim tribal forces and the Spanish.

-His younger brother, Khayr al-Din, assumed control of Algiers but temporarily relocated eastward for several years.
+Khayr al-Din assumed control of Algiers, but temporarily relocated eastward for several years.
 Upon his return to Algiers in 1529, he seized the offshore island Peñón de Argel from Spain, which controlled the city's port with its guns.
 By constructing a causeway connecting these islands, he developed an excellent harbor for the city.
 Khayr al-Din continued to orchestrate large-scale raids on Christian shipping and the coastal regions of Mediterranean Europe, amassing considerable wealth and taking numerous captives.
 He emerged victorious in several naval battles, earning widespread renown.
 In 1533, Khayr al-Din was summoned to Constantinople, where the Ottoman sultan appointed him Pasha and admiral of the Turkish navy (Kapudan-i Derya).
 With this title, he gained command over many more ships and soldiers.
-In 1534, capitalising on a revolt against the Hafsid ruler al-Hasan, Khayr al-Din launched a naval invasion and captured the city of Tunis from Spain's allies.
+In 1534, capitalizing on a revolt against the Hafsid ruler al-Hasan, Khayr al-Din launched a naval invasion and captured the city of Tunis from Spain's allies.

 The 1569 march on Tunis by Uluç Ali: 5,000 Janissaries, accompanied by Kabyle troops.

 The following year, Emperor Charles V (r.
 1516–1556) organized a fleet under Andrea Doria of Genoa, comprising mainly Italians, Germans, and Spaniards, which recaptured Tunis in 1535.
 Subsequently, the Hafsid sultan Mawlay Hasan was reinstated.
 However, Khayr al-Din managed to escape.
 Subsequently, as the supreme commander of Ottoman naval forces, Khayr al-Din was primarily engaged in affairs outside the Maghrib.